 Permanent Forms Of Insurance Have A Cash Surrender Value

-Cash value can be accessed at any time, and for any reason.
+The cash value can be accessed at any time, and for any reason.
 Many high net worth individuals invest in permanent life insurance solely for the cash value benefit.

 Cash Value Provides A Rate Of Return